prendradjaja/toys/enumeration-orders/README.md

 Examples with N = 4, K = 3:

+We won't draw the whole tree, but we can look at a few individual nodes to get an idea of what the tree might look like (and to make sure the idea I've described is comprehensible!)

 **`????` has 12 children:**
 - You can place an `A` in any position:
     - `A???`, `?A??`, `??A?`, `???A`